Colin Percival

 Colin A. Percival (born c.
 1980) is a Canadian computer scientist and computer security researcher.
 He completed his undergraduate education at Simon Fraser University and a doctorate at the University of Oxford.
 While at university he joined the FreeBSD project, and achieved some notoriety for discovering a security weakness in Intel's hyper-threading technology.
 Besides his work in delta compression and the introduction of memory-hard functions, he is also known for developing the Tarsnap online backup service, which became his full-time job.

+In November 2023, he became FreeBSD's engineering lead.

 Education

 Percival began taking mathematics courses at Simon Fraser University (SFU) at age 13, as a student at Burnaby Central Secondary School.
 He graduated from Burnaby Central and officially enrolled at SFU in 1998.
 At SFU he studied number theory under Peter Borwein, and competed in the William Lowell Putnam Mathematical Competition, placing in the top 15 in 1998 and as a Putnam Fellow (in the top six) in 1999.
 From 1998 to 2000 he ran the PiHex project, organizing contributors from all over the world to help calculate specific bits of pi.
 Percival graduated from SFU in 2001 and was awarded a Commonwealth Scholarship to the University of Oxford.

 In Oxford, Percival set out to do research in distributed computing, building on his experience with PiHex.
 When a serious illness in 2003 interrupted this work for months, he turned his attention to the problem of building a software update system for the FreeBSD operating system.
 At the time, FreeBSD updates were distributed only as source code patches, making it difficult to keep systems updated.
 After a commenter on a mailing list suggested using xdelta to reduce the size of the files to be transferred, Percival began working on a more efficient delta compression algorithm.
 This new algorithm, called bsdiff, became the new focus of his doctoral research, and later a widely used standard, and his freebsd-update became a part of FreeBSD.
 In 2004 he contributed portsnap, which uses bsdiff to distribute snapshots of the FreeBSD ports tree.

 His 2006 doctoral thesis, supervised by William F. McColl and Richard P. Brent, is called "Matching with Mismatches and Assorted Applications".
 It describes further improvements to the compression of bsdiff.